ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

 `GG` used by the VOPRF in {{I-D.irtf-cfrg-voprf}}.

 Let `p` be the order of the Galois field `GF(p)` associated with the group `GG`.
 We expose the following functions associated with `GG`.
-We

 - `GG.generator()`: Returns the fixed generator associated with the group `GG`.